yuriyyakym/awai/docs/docs/Examples/polling.md

 ```

 :::note
-Most likely, in the future there will be a library created with helpers like `connectionEffectiveTypeState` and `isOnlineState`.
+Most likely, in the future a library with helpers like `connectionEffectiveTypeState` and `isOnlineState` will be created.
 :::